-Substantially all CANEX employees are eligible to be members of the Non-Public Funds Employees Pension Plan ("the Plan").
+Substantially all Canadian employees of CANEX are eligible to be members of the Non-Public Funds Employees Pension Plan ("the Plan").
 The Plan is a defined benefit pension plan which provides retirement benefits relating to contributions and years of service.
-The plan is considered a multi-employer defined benefit plan.
-Contributions to the plan are made by NPF on behalf of CANEX and CANEX reimburses NPF for the full cost of the contributions.
+The plan is considered a multi-employer defined benefit plan for accounting purposes.
+Contributions to the plan are made by CFMWS on behalf of CANEX and CANEX reimburses CFMWS for the full cost of the contributions.
 These payments are included in payroll and benefits expense and are expensed as incurred.